Edson Buddle

-Edson Michael Buddle (born May 21, 1981) is an American retired soccer player who is currently the head coach of USL League Two side Westchester Flames.
-He is one of only 11 players to have scored 100 goals in Major League Soccer history.
+Edson Michael Buddle (born May 21, 1981) is an American former professional soccer player who is currently the head coach of USL League Two side Westchester Flames.
+He is one of only 13 players to have scored 100 goals in Major League Soccer history.

-Buddle began his career in North America in 2000 with the Long Island Rough Riders, who played in the A-League at that time.
+A forward, Buddle began his career in North America in 2000 with the Long Island Rough Riders, who played in the A-League at that time.
 He then spent 2001 to 2010 in Major League Soccer, playing for the Columbus Crew, New York Red Bulls, Toronto FC, and LA Galaxy.
 After a one-year stint with FC Ingolstadt 04 in Germany's 2.
 Bundesliga he returned to Los Angeles.
 Buddle has also played for the United States national team, including two appearances at the 2010 FIFA World Cup.

 Club career

 College and Minor-League Career

 Born in New Rochelle, New York, Buddle played one year of college soccer at State Fair Community College, leading them to the 1999 NJCAA Division I National Championship.
 Buddle began his professional career in 2000, when he signed with Long Island Rough Riders of the A-League.
 Buddle helped the team win the Northeast Division, scoring eleven goals and four assists, and was a finalist for the A-League Rookie of the Year Award.